Bought a way too big pumpkin and need to preserve the leftovers for later?

 Cut the whole thing into quarters or eights, remove the seeds, and freeze with the rind on in a freezer bag.

-Should You Blanch Pumpkins for Freezing?
+Do You Need to Blanch Pumpkins for Freezing?

 Blanching pumpkin chunks before freezing them is an option, but I leave it up to you to decide if it’s worth it.